 Recommendations:

-- Remove all children under the age of 18 from adult facilities.
+- Remove all children under the age of 18 from adult facilities statewide.

-- Fund diversion programs for youths as an alternative to incarceration.
-Examples include community-based alternatives, school-based policies and programs that prioritize rehabilitation, counseling, tutoring, and drug use treatment services.
+- Fund diversion programs that reduce the likelihood of youth entering the criminal legal system and alternatives to incarceration.
+Examples include community-based alternatives, school-based policies and programs that prioritize rehabilitation, counseling, tutoring and drug use treatment services.

 Eliminating Poverty and Economic Inequality